 - The IT perspective – Facilitating the construction of the enterprise service portal and working closely with business functions to define and automate their service execution processes.

-What are the benefits of Enterprise Service Management?
+9 Benefits of Enterprise Service Management?

 - Achieve operational visibility: ESM lets you see the value that each department adds to the business.
 When you define what a department is to the rest of the business you are also defining the edges.
 You can see where one department ends and another begins.
 Once you know where the boundaries are, you can make them more fluid and responsive to changing patterns of demand.
 Essentially, ESM gives you a map of where value is created in your organization – and the processes that support it, allowing you to find and eliminate bottlenecks and inefficiencies.